Iceland: Middle Ages

+Turf houses have been constructed since Iceland was settled in the 9th century.

 The Icelandic Commonwealth, established in the 10th century, faced internal strife during the Age of the Sturlungs (c.
 1220–1264).
 This period was marked by violent conflicts among chieftains, notably the Sturlung family, leading to the weakening of the Commonwealth's political structure.
-The culmination of the struggles resulted in the signing of the Old Covenant (Gamli sáttmáli) in 1262–1264, bringing Iceland under Norwegian rule.
+The culmination of the struggles was the signing of the Old Covenant (Gamli sáttmáli) in 1262–1264, bringing Iceland under Norwegian rule.

 Environmental challenges further impacted medieval Icelandic society.
 Upon settlement, approximately 25–40% of Iceland was forested.
 However, extensive deforestation occurred as forests were cleared for timber, firewood, and to create grazing land for livestock.
 This led to significant soil erosion and a decline in arable land, exacerbating the difficulties of sustaining agriculture in Iceland's harsh climate.
 Agriculture during this period was predominantly pastoral, focusing on livestock such as sheep, cattle, and horses.
 While early settlers cultivated barley, the cooling climate from the 12th century onwards made grain cultivation increasingly difficult.
-The Little Ice Age began around 1300 bringing colder and more unpredictable weather, further shortening growing seasons and making farming more challenging.
+The Little Ice Age began around 1300, bringing colder and more unpredictable weather, further shortening growing seasons and making farming more challenging.

 The Black Death reached Iceland in 1402–1404 and again in 1494–1495, with devastating effects.
 The first outbreak is estimated to have killed 50–60% of the population, while the second resulted in a 30–50% mortality rate.
 These pandemics significantly reduced the population, leading to social and economic disruptions.

-In 1380, Olaf II of Denmark became King of Norway on his father's death.
-Denmark and Norway were thus united in personal union and ruled from Denmark; this was further solidified with the formation of the Kalmar Union in 1397.
-Through it Iceland, as a Norwegian possession, came to be ruled by Denmark.
+In 1380, after the death of Haakon VI, his son Olaf II of Denmark succeeded to the Norwegian throne, uniting the crowns of Denmark and Norway under one monarch.
+Because Iceland was part of the Norwegian realm, it thereby came under the Danish-Norwegian crown.
+In 1397, the Kalmar Union brought Denmark, Norway, and Sweden under a single monarch.